corrode/corrode.github.io/content/blog/simple/index.md

 Clone liberally, iterate over the same data structure multiple times, use a vector if a hashmap is too daunting.

 It simply doesn't matter.
-Hardware is fast and cheap so put it to work.
+Hardware is fast and cheap, so put it to work.

 ### Be Curious But Conservative

 All of the above doesn't mean you should not learn about all of these abstractions.
 It's fun to learn and to be knowledgeable.

-But you can focus on learning new concepts without hurting themselves.
+But you can focus on learning new concepts without hurting yourself.
 Understanding macros, lifetimes, interior mutability, etc. is very helpful, but in everyday "normal" Rust code you almost never make use of these concepts, so don't worry about them too much.

 Use all the features you need and none that you don't.